tensorflow/tfx-addons/proposals/20220823-huggingface_model_pusher.md

 ## Project Use-Case(s)
 The HuggingFace Model Hub lets us have [Git-LFS](https://git-lfs.github.com) enabled repositories in public and private modes.
 Supported models hosted on the HuggingFace Model Hub can be directly loaded/used with APIs provided by [transformers](https://huggingface.co/docs/transformers/index) package.
 However, it is not limited.
 We can host arbitrary types of models too.

-Plus, HuggingFace Model Hub is easy to manage model versions, especially who is familar with Git.
+HuggingFace Model Hub is easy to manage model versions, especially for those familiar with Git.

 ## Project Implementation
 HFModelPusher is a class-based TFX component, and it inherits from TFX standard `Pusher` component.